-For example, in a ground floor start up “scaling the sales force” might mean hiring your first dedicated, professional sales rep!
-In early startup circumstances, early sales activities are often performed by company founders or senior executives (and rightly so).
-At a more intermediate level of development this might mean going from 1-3 in-house reps to hiring an outside field sales force covering your home country and organized by region.
-At the highest level of development, scaling the sales force could mean hiring a large number of sales employees in every developed region of the world (regions outside of the home market are often handled early on in a company’s sales organizational development by resellers, distributors or other partners).
+For example, in a ground floor SaaS start up “scaling the software sales force” might mean hiring your first dedicated, professional sales rep!
+In early stage circumstances, sales activities are often performed by company founders or senior executives (and rightly so).
+At a more intermediate level of development this might mean going from 1-3 in-house software company sales reps to hiring a skeletal outside field sales force covering your home country and organized by region.
+At the highest level of company development, scaling the mature software sales force could mean hiring a large number of sales employees in every developed region of the world (regions outside of the home market are often handled early on in a company’s sales organizational development by resellers, distributors or other partners).

 Product not really ready

-The price may be too high, you’ve not picked the proper distribution channels, product planning wasn’t perfect – leading to key features that the market requires but are missing in this version, etc. In these cases, massive hiring of new sales reps would be very ill-timed and possibly even counterproductive, so it makes sense to hold your powder until the product is ready to make real headway in the marketplace — which is when you’ll be able to maximize your sales force ROI.
+The price may be too high, you’ve not picked the proper distribution channels, product planning wasn’t perfect – leading to key features that the market requires but are missing in this version, etc. In these cases, massive hiring of new sales reps would be very ill-timed and possibly even counterproductive.
+So it makes sense to hold your powder until the product is ready to make real headway in the marketplace — which is when you’ll be able to maximize your sales force ROI.

-If the new sales reps cannot sell the product somewhat independently, the ROI of scaling the sales force is greatly reduced when compared to products that they can handle themselves with a reasonable amount of training and modest levels of tech support.
-In these circumstances you may be better served deferring massive sales force expansion, to conserve most of your capital until the product is more mature and can be sold in a more traditional, sales-driven fashion.
-A more modest mix of a few additional sales folks along with beefed-up technical support resources may be in order in the interim.
+If the new sales reps cannot sell the product somewhat independently, the ROI of scaling the sales force is greatly reduced, when compared to products that the reps can handle themselves with a reasonable amount of training and modest levels of tech support.
+In these circumstances you may be better served deferring massive sales force expansion to conserve most of your capital, until the product is more mature and can be sold in a more traditional, sales-driven fashion.
+A more modest mix of a few additional sales folks along with beefed-up technical support resources may be advisable in the interim.

-Sales process not fully developed
+Hardware or software company sales process not fully developed

-In essence, there is no repeatable sales process that the new sales force can be successfully trained to use.
+In essence, there is no repeatable sales process that the new sales folks can be successfully trained to use.
 This is a prescription for failure when you scale up your sales effort.
 I find it to be a common reason that companies with initial promise often fail to reach the potential that their management feels is achievable.
-Any expansion of sales activities, whether by an internal employee sales force or external sales channel, must be grounded in a well-understood sales process that can taught to and repeated by the sale resources you are tasking to bring in the orders.
+Any expansion of sales activities, whether by an internal employee sales force or external sales channel, must be grounded in a well-understood sales process that can both be taught to and then repeated by the sale resources you are tasking to bring in the orders.

 Capital not available to invest in sales force long term

 Sadly, in most cases this is wildly optimistic.
 There is a learning curve under the best of circumstances and in the tech industry in particular too many things can go wrong, as discussed in other parts of this article.
 It is usually imprudent to expect new sales people to begin paying for themselves within the first 6-12 months.
 If they do, great!
-But you need to have the financial wherewithal to stay the course if things don’t immediately go as hoped.
-Sales people should be seen as a long term capital investment, not viewed like a short term or one-time investment like a marketing campaign.
-So before you make that huge investment in increasing your sales force, make sure that you have the financial staying power to absorb an early negative cost impact before your ROI kicks in.
+But you need to have the financial wherewithal to stay the course, if things don’t immediately go as hoped.
+Sales people should be seen as a long term capital investment, not viewed like a short term or one-time investment like a marketing campaign to quickly goose your revenue.
+So before you make that huge investment in increasing your sales force, make sure that you have the financial staying power to absorb an early negative cost impact for quite some time before your ROI kicks in.

 Company infrastructure not ready for a larger sales force

-Maybe most importantly in the tech business, are there adequate technical resources available in the form of sales engineers, demo units and liaisons to the development team so that deals aren’t held up waiting for technical support?
-These questions may seem obvious on the surface, but I see many companies that are “in a hurry” skip one or more of these steps and go right to massive sale hiring–figuring it out as they go along.
+Maybe most importantly in the tech business, are there adequate technical resources available in the form of sales engineers, demo units and liaisons to the development team so that deals aren’t held up waiting for sales support?
+These questions may seem obvious on the surface, but I see many companies that are “in a hurry” skip one or more of these steps, and proceed right to massive sale hiring–figuring it out as they go along.
 Sometimes it works out fine – but often it ends in catastrophe.

-If you liked this post please share it with you colleagues using the “share” buttons below:
+If you liked this post please share it with your colleagues using the “share” buttons below: